MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Test-Cluster.md

 Cluster Shared Volume, you must also specify the **Force** parameter to take the storage pool offline for the duration of the storage tests.
 Otherwise, command will exit with an error.
 The specified storage pool must be taken offline before running the storage tests.
-If the **Pool** parameter is not specified, storage tests run on all storage pools that are available for use in the cluster or that are in the cluster resource offline or failed state.
+If the **Pool** parameter isn't specified, storage tests run on all storage pools that are available for use in the cluster or that are in the cluster resource offline or failed state.

 The acceptable values for this parameter are: